 Don't forget tooling, workholding fixtures, CAM software licenses, maintenance, coolant, electricity, and operator training – these add up.

-How do I get a CNC part?
+How can I get custom CNC part?

 Need a custom prototype or production part manufactured?
 Not sure about the process or where to begin?
 Getting your design CNC machined is straightforward if you follow a few key steps.